mini-eggs/background-image-fade-in/README.md

 Fades in background with use of `::after` + `:after`.
 Supports ES6 modules (import), CommonJS (require), and browser (script tag) use.
 For browser use: use the bundle within the `browser` folder--using the function `backgroundImageFadeIn`.

 * Browser support:
-  * Full support: IE10 and all major vendors
+  * Full support: IE10+ and all other major vendors
   * Graceful support: IE9 (image will not fade in, but will not load choppy--either)
+  * No support: IE8 and older

 ![gif example](https://i.imgur.com/rOovj6Q.gif)